-1987 Land Rover Perentie 110
+1987 Land Rover Defender 110 Perentie

 1987 Land Rover Defender 110 “Perentie”

-This is a 1987 Land Rover Defender 110 “Perentie”, GS (General Service) variant.
-It is one of the earliest Perenties produced and one of a handful in the United States with a clean title.
+This is a 1987 Land Rover Defender 110 “Perentie”, GS (General Service) variant — one of the earliest Perenties produced and one of a handful in the United States with a clean title.
+It runs, drives, and is road-ready.

-It was imported to the US under the 25-year exemption and has been in Washington state since the current owner acquired it in fall 2020.
-It has been repainted white from its original military livery, runs and drives, and is road-ready.
-The odometer reads 631,000 km – roughly 392,000 miles – and the Isuzu 4BD1 starts, runs, and drives exactly the way a truck-class diesel with another 400,000 km left in it should.
-It comes with a clean US title and bill of sale.
+It was imported to the US under the 25-year exemption and has been in Hood River, Oregon since the current owner acquired it in fall 2020.
+It has been repainted white from its original military livery.
+The odometer reads 631,000 km — roughly 392,000 miles — and the Isuzu 4BD1 starts, runs, and drives exactly the way a truck-class diesel with another 400,000 km left in it should.
+Clean US title and bill of sale.

 Rear view of the Perentie 110 showing spare tire and cargo area